openhab/openhab-addons/bundles/org.openhab.binding.pentair/README.md

 ## Thing Configuration

-Pentair things can be configured either through the online Paper UI configuration, or manually through a 'pentair.thing' configuration file.
 The following table shows the available configuration parameters for each thing.

 | Thing         | Configuration Parameters                                     |